COVID-19 and Seasonal Flu 2022-2023

 What Healthcare Professionals Need to Know

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course you will be prepared to differentiate between seasonal flu and COVID-19 and discuss both treatment and vaccines.
-Specific learning objectives include:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be prepared to differentiate between COVID-19 and seasonal flu and discuss both treatment and vaccination for these two conditions.
+Specific learning objectives to address potential knowledge gaps include:

 - Differentiate between the clinical presentation of COVID-19 and seasonal flu.

-- Explain the incubation, period of contagion, and transmission for SARS-CoV-2 and influenza viruses.
+- Explain the incubation, period of contagion, transmission, and possible long-term effects of the COVID-19 and influenza viruses.

 - Describe patient education considerations for influenza and COVID-19.